-Net income rose a remarkable 28.4 percent to CHF 80.2 million.
-This figure includes a non-operating result of CHF 4.5 million net from the real-estate sale of our former location in Austria.
-The return on sales climbed from 9.0 percent to 10.2 percent.
-Adjusted for the non-operating result the return was still at a record-high of 9.6 percent.
-Our dividend policy, which stipulates a payout ratio of 40 percent of net income, results in a considerable boost in dividends.
-At the annual general meeting of shareholders, the board of directors will propose a dividend of CHF 4.20 per registered A share - a healthy increase of 27.3 percent over the previous year.
+Net income reached a record CHF 85.4 million, 6.5 percent over previous year.
+Excluding the non-operating result of CHF 4.5 million net from a real-estate sale in the previous year, profit grew by a considerable 12.8 percent.
+In accordance with our dividend policy, which stipulates a payout of 40 percent of net income, the record result will lead to a further dividend increase.
+At the annual general meeting of shareholders, the board of directors will propose a dividend increase from CHF 4.20 to CHF 4.50 per registered A share.
+This corresponds to a rise of more than 7 percent.